jonatasgrosman/findpapers/README.md

 Now the vast majority of the papers he has access have been downloaded correctly.

-And at the end of it, he decides to download all the selected works and generate their BibTeX file too.
+And at the end of it, he decides to download all the selected works (regardless of their categorization) and generate their BibTeX file too.

 ```console
 $ findpapers download /some/path/search_paul.json /some/path/papers --selected